top of page

 This was the experience of Mary Ann Mackenzie and many other children who attended school in Highland Scotland towards the end of the nineteenth century.

-Told through the eyes of nine- year-old Mary Ann, this story is an engaging account of the school day and home life of a real child who lived on Scoraig, a remote peninsular in north west Highlands of Scotland.
+Told through the eyes of nine-year-old Mary Ann Mackenzie, this story is an engaging account of the school day and home life of a real child who lived in Scoraig, a remote, crofting community in the north west Highlands of Scotland in 1895.

-The author, Claire Pepper, combines Mary Ann's recollections of her childhood with extensive research, photographs and extracts from the school log books to bring rural childhood in the Scottish Highlands in the late nineteenth century vividly to life.
+The author, Claire Pepper, combines Mary Ann’s recollections of her childhood with extensive research, photographs and extracts from the school records, to bring rural childhood in the Scottish Highlands in the late nineteenth century, vividly to life.

-'Claire’s book will fill a gap in the research that is present both at a local and national level and will act as a baseline for further research.’
-Siobhan Beatson, Curator, Ullapool Museum.
+‘Claire’s book will fill a gap in the research that is present both at a local and national level and will act as a baseline for further research.’
+Siobhan Beatson, Manager, Ullapool Museum.

 bottom of page